Dake-666/LiHangqi/_pages/about.md

 [[Paper]](https://openreview.net/pdf?id=FOcleL0ltt), [[Project Page]](https://sites.google.com/view/unicomposer)

-- We introduce UniComposer, the first band-level music generation system that involves collaborative roles of instruments, tailored to harmonize, provide rhythm, with careful selection of instruments to match the melody's expressive qualities.
+- *UniComposer*: the first band-level music generation system that involves collaborative roles of instruments, tailored to harmonize, provide rhythm, with careful selection of instruments to match the melody's expressive qualities, through cascaded bar-based diffusion models.
-- We propose an approach that integrates the advantages of both symbolic and audio music, using separate encoders and a shared decoder to bridge both formats within a common feature space.
+- An approach that integrates the advantages of both symbolic and audio music, using separate encoders and a shared decoder to bridge both formats within a common feature space, while gaining computational efficiency as well.
-- UniComposer is capable of mapping inputs into a unified feature space for generation through cascaded bar-based diffusion models.

 </div>
 </div>